Kyvex/Kyvex/README.md

 My name is Kyvex, I'm 25.
 I've been writing Software for roughly 7 years.
 I specialize in Python, Django, JS, HTML and CSS, but I've also built a few applications in .NET

-When I'm not working (which is hardly ever) I'm either at the bowling alley or studying the Bible while smoking a nice cigar alongside a mixed glass of Rumchata and Rootbeer.

 ### You can reach me by the links below: ###
 * Discord (kyvex)